make-all/tuya-local/README.md

 ## Next steps

-1. This component is mosty unit-tested thanks to the upstream project, but there are a few more to complete.
+1. This component is mostly unit-tested thanks to the upstream project, but there are a few more to complete.
 Feel free to use existing specs as inspiration and the Sonar Cloud analysis to see where the gaps are.
 2. Once unit tests are complete, the next task is to complete the Home Assistant quality checklist before considering submission to the HA team for inclusion in standard installations.
 3. Discovery seems possible with the new tinytuya library, though the steps to get a local key will most likely remain manual.
 Discovery also returns a productKey, which might help make the device detection more reliable where different devices use the same dps mapping but different names for the presets for example.